Massachusetts Unemployment Benefits Extension

 Massachusetts residents wanting to learn how to get an unemployment extension and wondering, “what can I do to extend unemployment” will benefit from reviewing the guidelines for a federal unemployment extension.
 There are two types of unemployment benefits extension.

-For those wanting to learn more about an unemployment compensation extension and an answer to the question, “how can I extend unemployment?” please review the following sections:
+For those wanting to learn more about an unemployment compensation extension and an answer to the question, “how can I extend unemployment?” please review the sections below.

 Massachusetts Unemployment Resources